-The basis of every statistical analysis is data, so every software-based data analysis has to start by making the data accessible from within that software.
+The basis of every statistical analysis is data, so every software-based data analysis must start by making the data accessible from within that software.
 Also, the quality and reliability of the results depend heavily on the data basis.
 To put it simply: the more data and the better the quality of the data, the more reliable the result.
-Therefore, it is usually not practical to enter the data to be examined for an analysis by hand.
+Therefore, it is usually not practical to enter the data to be examined for analysis by hand.
 Larger amounts of data should always be saved and backed up in separate files to be called up when required.
 In R, data can be entered directly or loaded from external files or data bases.
 It provides various options to process these external data files, which will be explained in this lesson.

 3.1 Enter Data

 In R, numerical or character values can be easily entered and combined into a data vector as an assignment.
 However, this method is very inefficient for larger data sets.
 A slightly easier way to enter such data is with R's built-in editor, which can be opened with the edit() command.
-The entered data is saved by assigning it to a variable name.
-(R Core Team, n.d.-b)
+The entered data are saved by assigning them to a variable name (R Core Team, n.d.-b).

 The command data.frame() creates an empty data frame, which can then be filled with values using the edit() command (R Core Team, n.d.-b).
-The following example creates an empty data frame object named ex.dat and opens the editor, in which the values can be entered and stored interactively:
+The following example creates an empty data frame object named ex.dat and opens the editor, in which values can be entered and stored interactively:

 > ex.dat <- edit(data.frame())